Engineering

 EGR 374 Fluid Mechanics (5 Credits)

 This is the second course in a two-semester sequence designed to introduce students to fundamental theoretical principles and analysis of mechanics of continuous media, including solids and fluids.
 Concepts and topics to be covered in this course include intensive and extensive thermophysical properties of fluids; control-volume and differential expressions for conservation of mass, momentum and energy; dimensional analysis; and an introduction to additional topics such as aerodynamics, open-channel flow and the use of fluid mechanics in the design process.
 Required concurrent laboratory.
 Prerequisites: EGR 270 and MTH 212.
-Enrollment limited to 20.
-EGR majors only. {N}
+Restrictions: Engineering majors only.
+Enrollment limited to 20. {N}

 Fall, Spring